Sweeper777/KancolleWikiViewer/README.md

     kcw <world number>[-<map number> [-dl|-ep]]

 Goes to the specifed world or map, or goes to the enemy patterns page of a map if specified.
 You can specify the `-ep` option to view enemy patterns.
-On top of that, you can also specify a node (case-insenstive).
 Alternatively, specify the `-dl` option to view the drop list.

 Event worlds are also supported e.g. E-1.
 I will try to make it as up to date as possible to show the current or upcoming event.